Hockey Canada: Is it really changing course?

 - Amend the bylaws to a minimum /maximum number of Directors rather than the existing specific number.

-- Majority of Directors are independent.
+- YES: At least 5 directors are independent.
+Majority of Directors are independent.

 - Increase the Directors’ term from two years to three years.